-Every effort must be made to ensure that Planned Outages that may affect LMNP do occur between 8.00 pm and 6.00 am Monday to Sunday, between 4.00 pm and 6.00 am Sunday to Monday and between 4.00 pm on Public Holidays to 6.00 am the following day.
-3am and 5am.
+Every effort must be made to ensure that Planned Outages occur between 8.00 pm and 6.00 am Monday to Sunday, between 4.00 pm and 6.00 am

+Sunday to Monday and between 4.00 pm on Public Holidays to 6.00 am the following day.

-In the event that a Carrier or Service Provider identifies that there is will be an outage in their systems(s) that may affect LMNP, that Carrier or Service Provider must advise all involved parties via phone call and email at least 5 Business Days before the outage occurs.
-If there is any change to the Planned Outage date or time the change must be advised to all parties via phone call and email as soon as possible.
+In the event that a Carrier or Service Provider identifies that there will be an outage in their systems(s) that may affect LMNP, that Carrier or Service Provider must advise all involved parties via email at least 5 Business Days before the outage occurs.
+If there is any change to the Planned Outage date or time the change must be advised to all parties via email as soon as possible.